-Board Policy 5132 provides district guidelines on student dress.
+Board Policy and Administrative Regulation 5132 provides district guidelines on student dress.
 The purpose of adopting dress code policies and regulations is to not infringe on any individual pupil's rights of freedom of expression, but rather to encourage pupils to come to school prepared to participate in their education.
 The following guidelines shall apply to all regular school activities:

 - 1. Clothing, jewelry and personal items shall be free of writing, pictures or any other insignia which are vulgar, lewd, obscene, profane, discriminatory or sexually suggestive or which promotes the use of alcohol, drugs, tobacco, or other illegal activity. - 2.
 Shoes must be worn at all times.
-For grades K-8, shoes must be closed toe. - 3.
+For grades TK-8, shoes must be closed toe. - 3.
 Hoods on shirts, sweatshirts and jackets shall not be worn indoors. - 4.
-Clothes shall conceal undergarments. - 5.
-Gang related articles of apparel that display identity with a group or project intimidation or violence against one or more people are prohibited.
+Clothes shall conceal undergarments.

+5. Gang related articles are prohibited.